Jixr/Ibis_Dash_Esp32s3_PhotoPainter/README.md

 - Lots of code logic & formatting fixes to simplify and make the display more stable and accurate.
 - Default screen refresh is every 12 hours.
 - Battery Life optimization: The device is set to pull the strava API every 12 hours, but the screen will only refresh if there is a new strava activity ( if you only ride once a week, this could potentially extend the battery life by weeks )
 - Added a data point on the bottom right of the screen to show the Date of last screen refresh. ( easy way to tell if the device is working properly )
+- Removed the requirement for the ibis.exe,

 Future Updates
 - Create activity specific versions ( running, swimming, etc )